MaxKitsune/fact.check/README.md

 ---

-# fact.check API 🚦🔍

-A Flask‑based backend that lets a community **vote on the credibility of any HTTPS URL**.
+A frontend and Flask-based backend that lets a community **vote on the credibility of any HTTPS URL**.
 It powers a browser extension (manifest included) and provides a simple web interface for manual testing.

 > **Project status:** ‑ Experimental / under active development.
 Expect breaking changes.